HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 School-college Physics Notes: SOUND 1.
 Sound wave characteristics

-SOUND 1.
+SOUND Part 1.
 The characteristic properties of sound waves - longitudinal waves - calculations using speed and wave formula

 INDEX of physics notes on SOUND